JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 [Snake puzzles at logic masters germany](https://logic-masters.de/Raetselportal/Suche/erweitert.php?tag=Schlange)
 [Erich Friedman’s chess snake puzzles](https://erich-friedman.github.io/puzzle/snake/), and a [couple extras](https://erich-friedman.github.io/published/snake/index.html)
 Logic Masters India had snake variations contests in [2011](https://logicmastersindia.com/lmitests/?test=SVC2011) and [2015](https://logicmastersindia.com/lmitests/?test=SVC2015), and a [monthly set](https://logicmastersindia.com/lmitests/?test=PR201512) in 2015.
-[Para’s Puzzle Site](https://puzzleparasite.blogspot.com/search?q=snake) (link is to search results for their snake puzzles)
+[Para’s Puzzle Site](https://puzzleparasite.blogspot.com/search?q=snake) (link is to search results for their snake puzzles.)
-There is also a Nikoli puzzle type called [Hebi](http://www.nikoli.co.jp/en/puzzles/hebi.html) that is about snakes of numbers, but it doesn't seem very popular.
-There is a small example [discussed by chaotic_iak](https://chaoticiak492.wordpress.com/puzzles/hebi-ichigo/)
+There is a Nikoli puzzle type called [Hebi](http://www.nikoli.co.jp/en/puzzles/hebi.html) that is about snakes of numbers, but it doesn't seem very popular.
+There is a small example [discussed by chaotic_iak](https://chaoticiak492.wordpress.com/puzzles/hebi-ichigo/).
-Jack Lance made one [snake puzzle](https://jacoblance.wordpress.com/2014/11/04/puzzle-64-snake/)
+Jack Lance made one [snake puzzle](https://jacoblance.wordpress.com/2014/11/04/puzzle-64-snake/).
+Hempuli's [Ouroboros](https://www.hempuli.com/blogblog/archives/2272) is somewhat like Melon's puzzles above, and he has a few more snake puzzles on the blog.
 Meandering Numbers is a another obscure genre with snakes, where pre-defined regions must be filled with numbers 1 to N in a snake shape, while not letting equal numbers touch vertically or diagonally with other snakes.
-[Here](https://puzz.link/db/?type=meander) are some of these puzzles hosted on puzz.link
+[Here](https://puzz.link/db/?type=meander) are some of these puzzles hosted on puzz.link.
 [Build-a-Snake](https://snake.radcliffe.dev/) is a puzzle where you try to find the longest snake possible in a given grid size, using the standard pen and paper snake definition.

 There's a type of physical puzzle called a snake cube, where you have a long string connecting small 1x1 cubes together in a snake-like shape, and you need to twist the snake into a 3x3 or 4x4 cube.
 I had one of these to practice on when I was younger, and would pretend that I hadn't seen them before and then solve it in 2 seconds.
 There is also the [Rubik's Snake](https://en.wikipedia.org/wiki/Rubik%27s_Snake) that involves twisting, but it is free-form and doesn't have a single objective.